kengzzzz/discord-rs/README.md

 - [Docker](https://www.docker.com/) and [Docker Compose](https://docs.docker.com/compose/)
 - Rust toolchain (only required when running the bot without Docker)

+## Quick Start

+1. Copy `.env.example` to `.env` and fill in the required values.
+2. Run `docker-compose up` to build containers and start the bot in watch mode.

+The bot reloads automatically whenever sources change.
+Use the Rust toolchain only if you want to run it without Docker.

 ## Setup

-1. Copy `.env.example` to `.env`.
-2. Fill in the environment variables in the created file.
+If you prefer running the bot directly with the Rust toolchain, make sure the environment variables are available in your shell.
 Set `APP_ENV=production` in the production file.

 ### Environment Variables